Can a financial plan fit on one-page?

-The answer to this question lives on the top of your plan, and acts as your compass.
+The answer to this question lives on the top of your plan, and acts as your guide.
 It’s the reason you’ll make certain decisions and avoid others.

-Anytime you are facing a decision big or small, ask yourself if it fits with or gets your closer to your ‘Why’.
+Anytime you are facing a decision, ask yourself if it gets you closer to your why.
 It might look something like this:

 Why is money important to me?